pivotal/docs-tap/scst-policy/configuring.md

 Because the order in which credentials are loaded matters, authentication fails in the following scenarios:

-- An invalid credential is specified in the `imagePullSecrets` of the resource or in the service account the resource runs as.
+- A not valid credential is specified in the `imagePullSecrets` of the resource or in the service account the resource runs as.
 - A valid credential is specified in the `ClusterImagePolicy` `secretRef` field, or in the `image-policy-registry-credentials` service account.